Children - Terms and Conditions

-- If any lesson is cancelled by the student, the teacher will seek to reschedule the lesson during the same week.
-If that proves impossible, the teacher will be under no obligation to reschedule lesson.
-The student will be liable for the full cost of any lesson that has been cancelled.
-Any lesson that has been cancelled by the student cannot be carried forward into the next term.
+- If any lesson is canceled by the student, the teacher will seek to reschedule the lesson during the same week.
+If that proves impossible, the teacher will be under no obligation to re-schedule the lesson.
+The student will be liable for the full cost of any lesson that has been canceled.
+Any lesson that has been canceled by the student cannot be carried forward into the next term.

 - The teacher will make every effort to provide all lessons as scheduled.
 In the event that the teacher is not available for a lesson due to illness, unavoidable conflicts with other engagements or circumstances beyond the teacher’s control, then the teacher will give as much notice of cancellation as is possible in the circumstances.

-- If a lesson is cancelled due to the teacher being unavailable, the teacher will propose an alternative date during the same term, or provide a substitute teacher.
+- If a lesson is canceled due to the teacher being unavailable, the teacher will propose an alternative date during the same term or provide a substitute teacher.

 - Duration and Termination of this Contract